 FRAP Activity In Hot Peppers During RipeningSource: Comparative Study on Polyphenols Content, Capsaicin and Antioxidant Activity of Different Hot Peppers Varieties (Capsicum annuum L.) Under Environmental Conditions of Thessaly Region, Greece.

 Using cayenne pepper for toothache is an old-fashioned remedy, but one that works.
 The pepper acts as a counter-irritant and decreases the deeper tooth pain.
 It also increases local blood flow.

 13. Improves Skin And Hair Health

-Though we have less research on this, some reports promote the benefits of cayenne pepper for one’s skin and hair.
-The capsaicin in the pepper can soothe skin redness (its anti-inflammatory properties) and also treats acne-induced skin discoloration.
+Though we have limited research on this, some reports promote cayenne pepper for its skin and hair benefits.
+The capsaicin in the pepper can soothe skin redness (its anti-inflammatory properties) and also treats acne-induced skin discoloration, thus promoting skin health.
 But don’t use the pepper alone.
 Mix one spoon of the pepper with some cocoa powder and half a ripe avocado till you get a paste.
 Apply it to your face and rinse after 15 minutes.

 The vitamin in cayenne pepper can improve hair health too.
 Mix some of the pepper with honey and apply to your scalp.
 Cover your hair with a cellophane cover.
 Wash after 30 minutes.

 You can also add three eggs and olive oil to this mixture and follow the same procedure for stronger hair.
 This remedy can also add volume and shine to your hair.